sennetconsortium/ingest-validation-tools/examples/dataset-examples/bad-mixed/README.md

         does not exist.
   examples/dataset-examples/bad-mixed/upload/scatacseq-metadata.tsv (as scatacseq):
     Internal:
-    - 'On row 2, column "donor_id", value "-INVALID-" fails because it does not match the expected pattern.
-Example: ABC123.'
+    - On row 2, column "donor_id", value "-INVALID-" fails because it does not match the expected pattern.
     - On row 2, column "sc_isolation_protocols_io_doi", value "" fails because it
       must be filled out.
     - On row 2, column "library_construction_protocols_io_doi", value "" fails because